DailyInvestors/The-Guardian-Angel/README.md

 1. Setting up Your Virtual Environment
 {
-  1. setup_environment.sh will automate this process.
+  1. ./scripts/setup_environment.sh will automate this process.
 First copy the file.
 Next create a file and paste the contents.
 Chmod +x the file name.
 To run ./setup_environment.sh.
 You may need to use sudo depending on your User powers.
 }